 How Abstract API Handles Email Validation in MUI

-How to Add Abstract API to Your Dev Environment
+How to Set Up Abstract API in Your Project

-Once you understand Abstractās capabilities, you can add its email validation API to your project with a few simple steps.
+Once you know Abstract’s capabilities, the addition of its email validation API to your project is simple.

 - Install axios with npm or use the native fetch API inside your React/MUI workspace.

-- Add your key to a .env file as REACT_APP_ABSTRACT_KEY and restart the development server.
+- Add your key to a ".env" file as "REACT_APP_ABSTRACT_KEY" and restart the development server.

 Sample Email Validation Implementation with Abstract API